-Fill in the details below and we will let you know when Gyoiko japanese flowering cherry tree is back in stock.
+Fill in the form below and we will notify you when Gyoiko japanese flowering cherry tree are back in stock.

 Gyoiko is not as well-known as Ukon, but is probably related to it.
 It flowers slightly later than Ukon, and is a bit more vigorous in its growth, but with slightly smaller flowers.

 Illustrative example of a pot-grown tree of this variety as supplied.

 Approximate girth: 6/8cm.

 Trees should reach their mature height after about 10 or more years.

 We may also have 1-year bare-root trees of this variety - they are not shown here.